Skip to main content

 3. Technology can help you sleep.

-People who experience urban white noise—honking horns, cars driving by, people on the street – actually tend to sleep more soundly than those who sleep in silence.
-Unfortunately, this does not apply to the sound of snoring.
+Not all noise is beneficial to your sleep.
 Almost 45% of adults snore and their partners blame this as the top reason they’re not sleeping better.
 That’s probably why 1 in 4 people don’t share a bed with their spouse.

 5. Drowsy driving is dangerous.